metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Assignment of Key Share IDs

 Once the final set of participants is selected, the orchestrator deterministically assigns each one a unique `key_share_ID` in the range
-1 to `key_shares_count`, using a standardized desterministic algorithm:
+1 to `key_shares_count`, using a standardized deterministic algorithm:

 One such algorithm might be:

 - Serialize participant data into a byte sequence for each candidate:
   - `key_shares_count` (1 byte)
   - `key_shares_threshold` (1 byte)
+  - A unique participant identifier (e.g., communication public key, 32 bytes)
   - The public keys from the verification vector, hexadecimal-serialized in binary (big-endian) format (96 characters each) and in order
 - Compute a SHA-256 hash of each participant's byte sequence.
 - Sort participants by the numerical value of their hash (interpreted as big-endian integers), smallest-first.